 - “Tell me about how you’ve developed breadth beyond your primary expertise.”

-- “What methods do you use to learn about adjacent fields while maintaining your specialized knowledge?”
+- “What do you do to learn about adjacent fields while maintaining your specialized knowledge?”

 Assessment Approaches